KikeM/romtime/README.md

 ├── processed_data/       # intermediate files from the analysis
-├── manuscript/           # manuscript describing the results ├── results/              # results of the analysis (data, tables, figures) ├── src/                  # contains all code in the project │   ├── LICENSE           # license for your code
+├── manuscript/           # manuscript describing the results ├── results/              # results of the analysis (data, tables, figures) ├── code/                 # contains all code in the project │   ├── LICENSE           # license for your code
+│   ├── src               # source code
+│   ├── tests             # tests for TDD
 │   ├── requirements.txt  # software requirements and dependencies
 │   └── ...
 ```